24-mohamedyehia/CV-to-Portfolio-Generator/README.md

 - Download the generated portfolio website

 ## License
-The project is licensed under the Apache License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.